 Make sure that there is enough space between the brake pads before installing the brake calipers onto the brake discs.

-- Take the motorcycle off the centerstand so that the front wheel is on the ground, and then put the sidestand down. - Tighten the wheel axle, the front wheel axle pinch bolt and the brake caliper bolts to the specified torques.
+- 4. Lower the front wheel so that it is on the ground, and then put the sidestand down. - Tighten the wheel axle, the front wheel axle pinch bolt and the brake caliper bolts to the specified torques.

 Tightening torques: